Legal

 ParadoxNetworks Limited will:

-- Immediately suspend or terminate services upon discovery of CSAM or child exploitation
+• Immediately suspend or terminate services upon discovery of CSAM or child exploitation

-- Report all violations to the National Center for Missing & Exploited Children (NCMEC)
+• Where content concerns US-hosted infrastructure or US persons, also report to the National Center for Missing & Exploited Children (NCMEC)

-- Not provide advance notice before reporting to authorities
+• Not provide advance notice before reporting to authorities

 Customers acknowledge that ParadoxNetworks Limited will not hesitate to report suspected child exploitation to law enforcement and will not provide warning or opportunity to delete evidence.